 Students assist the Admissions Office in hosting prospective students and their families at various school events throughout the year.
 Freshmen may apply in the spring.
 Upperclassmen may contact the Admissions Office.

-Four different opportunities await students interested in participating in intramural athletic competition.
+Different opportunities await students interested in participating in intramural athletic competition.
 During the Fall, co-ed softball takes place after school two days per week.
 Beginning on Saturday mornings in late September non-varsity men and women participate in tap-football.
 Warrior men and women play basketball, beginning in January.
-And in the Spring, co-ed teams compete after school in an handball competition outside on the athletic fields of Walsh Jesuit.
+And in the Spring, co-ed teams compete after school in either ultimate frisbee competition, handball, or another opportunity outside on the athletic fields of Walsh Jesuit.

 Do you enjoy a game of ping pong every now and then?
 Want to get better sport you can play for life?
 Or do you just want to spend some time hanging out with some really great people while having fun?
 If so, then why not try the Ping Pong Club.
 Club members spend two days after school each week playing ping pong and set up periodic school tournaments to raise money for charitable causes.
 No experience is necessary.